Goa economy bears the brunt of India's coronavirus lockdown | DW | 04.01.2021

 Goa, a western coastal state and major tourist destination, is welcoming visitors after months under a COVID-19 lockdown.
 But the comeback has been slow, and often painful.

-The coronavirus health crisis has wreaked havoc on the tourism-dependent economy of Goa, a western coastal state that draws hundreds of thousands of visitors during the cooler months of the year, especially during the holiday season.
+The coronavirus pandemic has wreaked havoc on the tourism-dependent economy of Goa, a western coastal state that draws hundreds of thousands of visitors during the cooler months of the year, especially during the holiday season.

 A typical "peak" season in Goa — December and January — sees throngs of visitors flocking to their favorite beaches for some time in the sun, as northern parts of the country battle dipping temperatures.
 Seaside shacks and popular restaurants run at full capacity with reservations being made days in advance.